 In 2019, I chose to join a sorority in college.
 Even though my chapter doesn’t align with most people’s typical view of a sorority, going Greek was a controversial choice for many reasons, and the future of sororities continues to be a point of contention on college campuses.
 In pop culture, Greek life is known for its privileged partiers, who pay thousands of dollars for their memberships.
-Greek life can be exclusionary and even dangerous, with college students continuing to die from fraternity hazing.
+Greek life can be exclusionary and even dangerous, with college students over the years dying from fraternity hazing.
 But these practices are antithetical to the values of social justice and equity that Gen Z upholds, even as they continue to rush.

 Gen Z has made some headway on this front.
 But while practices like abandoning legacy policies and establishing task forces point to a hopeful future for reforming Greek life, they should only be the start of larger changes if we want to make a lasting impact.
 College women are reimagining what it means to be a “sorority girl” in 2021, and have the potential to transform the impact of sororities on their communities, shifting away from their problematic origins.

 The History Of Greek Life